Awoke very tired from the long day, activities and an apparent gang war in my stomach from two food items that had differences.

 Local Indian residents were prepared for us and had fires burning, hand made blue corn tortillas and wares to sell.
 The group continued to grow and filled the parking area.
 Just behind the shelters you could see the old colonial church tower rising from the black lava.
 I scrambled up and into the field to an amazing site.
 The remains of an old colonial church buried in lava.
 The volcano had erupted in 1948 and buried the area including the town and church.

-After an hour or so, we left and headed in a stream into Zacan, where we grouped and then rode to Anguahan.
+After an hour or so, we left and headed in a salmon-like stream into Zacan, where we grouped and then rode to Anguahan.
 Riding through the old town was a lot of fun.
 The residents watched from windows and doors - a parade they'd probably never seen before.
 A huge stream of bikes and riders in their dusty town.
-When we arrived there were already a couple hundred bikes, and huge tents set up.
-We were to spend the afternoon there, and it was quite an event.
-Rob, Cullen and myself were finally invited to sit with a group of riders from Guadalajara, the "Elite" club, after finding all the tables reserved.

 One thing I can say is that the riders who come here can really ride.
 It was surprising to see 1200 GSA's tossed around and driven so fast on both dirt and pavement.
 I've been really impressed with the rider skill and seriousness overall.

-All you GoPro users recognize this shot LOL - I must have an hour of these 2 second clips checking the camera
+GoPro users will recognize this shot LOL - I must have an hour of these 2 second clips checking the camera

 Got back to the hotel, shook out some dust and after a shower we wandered and ate some local food